wooga/atlas-github/docs/Tasks.md

 ## Generic Github Task

-The type `wooga.gradle.github.base.Github` can be used to build generic tasks who can access the github API through [github-api.kohsuke.org][github-api].
+The type `wooga.gradle.github.base.tasks.Github` can be used to build generic tasks who can access the github API through [github-api.kohsuke.org][github-api].
 It implements the `wooga.gradle.github.base.GithubSpec` interface and handles the basic github client creation and authentication.
 The task type is usable for scripted tasks or can be extended.
-You should then use `wooga.gradle.github.base.AbstractGithubTask` instead.
+You should then use `wooga.gradle.github.base.tasks.internal.AbstractGithubTask` instead.
 Along with the properties from `wooga.gradle.github.base.GithubSpec` the task gives access to [`client`](http://github-api.kohsuke.org/apidocs/org/kohsuke/github/GitHub.html) and, if `repositoryName` is set, to [`repository`](http://github-api.kohsuke.org/apidocs/org/kohsuke/github/GHRepository.html) property.

 **create repos**
 ```
-task customGithubTask(type:wooga.gradle.github.base.Github) {
+task customGithubTask(type:wooga.gradle.github.base.tasks.Github) {
     doLast {
         def builder = client.createRepository("Repo")
         builder.description("description")